 - brain and bone health

-The Hippy Homemaker's Top 10 Uses For Coconut Oil and Your Dogs
+Top 10 Uses For Coconut Oil For Dogs

 - Skin Allergies, Rashes, Flea Allergies, Candida, and Fungal Infections – By taking internally, daily, and even using externally you can rid your dog of many skin problems such as eczema, flea allergies, contact dermatitis, fungal infections, and even yeast infections.